siyar25/bardiAutoHomework/README.md

-# Movie Reservation System
+# Seat Reservation System

-This project implements a simple movie reservation system that allows users to book available seats in a movie theater.
+This project implements a simple seat reservation system that allows users to book available seats in a movie theater.
 The system is built using JavaScript with the Nuxt.js 3 framework and utilizes MySQL for database management.

 ### Table of Contents
 - [Prerequisites](#prerequisites)